Border search exception: Eleventh Circuit

+Second Circuit

+A panel of the Second Circuit Court of Appeals unanimously held in 2026's United States v.
+Alisigwe that "no suspicion is required before the government searches a traveler’s property at the border."
+Like the Eleventh Circuit in Vergara above, the Second Circuit refused to apply Riley's warrant requirement to border searches, stating, "We reject Alisigwe’s invitation to extend Riley v.
+California, 573 U.S. 373 (2014), to conclude that a 'search of a cellphone requires a warrant, even in circumstances where a warrantless search is generally allowed.'"

+Forensic Searches

 In May of 2018, in U.S. v.
 Kolsuz, the Fourth Circuit Court of Appeals has held that it is unconstitutional for US border officials to subject visitors' devices to forensic searches without individualized suspicion of criminal wrongdoing.
 Just five days later, in U.S. v.
 Touset, the Eleventh Circuit Court of Appeals split with the Fourth and Ninth Circuits, ruling that the Fourth Amendment does not require suspicion for forensic searches of electronic devices at the border.
 The existence of a circuit split is one of the factors that the Supreme Court of the United States considers when deciding whether to grant review of a case.
 However, the fact that current CBP policy reflects the more protective side of this circuit split, requiring reasonable suspicion to conduct an advanced (forensic) search of an electronic device, makes it less likely that the Supreme Court will grant review.

 Living contraband

 CBP is tasked with enforcing some other border and international commerce laws, including inspecting for invasive species of plants and animals.